raweee/node-red-contrib-whatsapp-link/README.md

 ## Button, List and TemplateButton
 Supported in Whatsapp-Lite only, `TODO for Whatsapp-Web`.
+A Complete Button-Bot example is avilable in Node examples.

 * <b>Simple Button </b>For simple 3 Bottons your `msg.paylod` should be...